 Immediate direct effects are the least flexible and least likely to scale.
 Delayed direct effects can produce their impact at the time of the adversaries’ choosing.
 Integrity attacks undermine confidence in processes while potentially producing other impacts.

 Integrity attacks have been seen across different sectors.
 Attacks on manufacturing are difficult to understand and diagnose.
 Such incidents can introduce defects, add hard-to-diagnose errors, increase the likelihood of product failure, and manipulate testing tolerance for equipment quality control.

 Attacks on electrical power generation and distribution can generate frequency instability, disable protective relays, or translate loss of frequency control to physical damage.
 They might, like Trisis, affect safety.
 As Crashoverride did, they might undermine ability to protect equipment or personnel.
 Or, in the case of Aurora events, they could affect system reliability.

-Detection, defense, and mitigation.
+Cyber threat detection, defense, and mitigation.

 Slowik concluded with a summary of appropriate defensive measures.
 "We need traditional IT-based defenses.
 We also need process-monitoring and analysis, and resilience and recovery investment."
 And we need to bring an OT, engineering perspective to those defenses.

 There are some challenges defenders face.
 "How do you do forensic analysis on your safety environment?
 If you need to restore, do you have a last known-good condition, and a recent known-good condition?"
 Slowik argued that we need more focus on root-cause analysis.
 We need to be able to identify indications of an ICS breach, correlate IT intrusion data to anomalous process data, deploy knowledge to investigate process disruptions, and facilitate post-recovery analysis.